 During 2016, the Bank began to utilize Promontory's ICS, product to replace pledged securities; thereby increasing liquidity.
 ICS utilizes a nation-wide bank network to provide FDIC insurance coverage to the Bank's depositors.
 The Bank is using the product to replace pledged securities to the Bank's Ohio public customers and for commercial sweep customers previously utilizing daily repurchase agreements to protect balances over \$250 thousand.
-The majority of the commercial accounts converted in 2017 and is evidenced by the movement of funds out of repurchase agreements into interest bearing deposits.
+The majority of the commercial accounts converted in 2017.